rhmodding/Tickompiler/docs/engines.rst

    Hip shake SFX two times in a row; uses sub 0x60. (async)

 0x79
-   Two full hip shake cues in a row; combines the previous four subs as well as 0x5F. (async)
+   Two full hip shake cues in a row; combines the previous four subs. (async)

 0x7A
-   One hip shake animation, followed by a triple hip shake animation, for foreground frogs; uses subs 0x57 and 0x59. (async)
+   A triple hip shake animation, for foreground frogs; uses subs 0x57 and 0x59. (async)

 0x7B
-   Three hip shake animations, followed by a triple hip shake animation, for background frogs; uses subs 0x58 and 0x5A. (async)
+   Two hip shake animations, followed by a triple hip shake animation, for background frogs; uses subs 0x58 and 0x5A. (async)

 0x7C
-   Three A press inputs one beat apart, followed by three A press inputs a half-beat apart, starting one beat after the start of the sub.
+   Two A press inputs one beat apart, followed by three A press inputs a half-beat apart, starting one beat after the start of the sub.
 Also includes player's "yeah-yeah-yeah" voice clips. (async)

 0x7D
-   One hip shake SFX, followed by "yeah-yeah-yeah" voice clips for both the orange frog and background frogs; uses sub 0x60, and subs 0x61 and 0x68. (async)
+   "Yeah-yeah-yeah" voice clips for both the orange frog and background frogs; uses sub 0x60, and subs 0x61 and 0x68. (async)

 0x7E
-   One hip shake SFX, followed by "yeah-yeah-yeah" voice clips for both the orange frog and background frogs; uses sub 0x60, and subs 0x65 and 0x6C. (async)
+   A full "yeah-yeah-yeah" cue; combines subs 0x7A through 0x7D, as well as 0x5F. (async)

 0x7F
-   A full "yeah-yeah-yeah" cue; combines subs 0x7A through 0x7D, as well as 0x5F. (async)
+   "Yeah-yeah-yeah" voice clips for both the orange frog and background frogs; mouths stay open throughout. (async)

 0x80
-   A full "yeah-yeah-yeah" cue; combines subs 0x7A, 0x7B, 0x7C, 0x7E, and 0x5F. (sync; unused)
+   A full "yeah-yeah-yeah" cue; combines subs 0x7A, 0x7B, 0x7C, 0x7F, and 0x5F (mouths stay open throughout). (sync; unused)

 0x81-0x84
-   Identical to 0x7A-0x7D, except there is no preceding hip shake. (async)
+   Identical to 0x7A-0x7D, except there is a preceding hip shake. (async)

 0x85
-   A full "yeah-yeah-yeah" cue; combines the previous four subs, as well as 0x5F.
+   A full "yeah-yeah-yeah" cue, with a preceding hip shake; combines the previous four subs, as well as 0x5F.

 0x86
-   Identical to 0x7E, except there is no preceding hip shake. (async)
+   Identical to 0x7F, except there is a preceding hip shake. (async)

 0x87
-   A full "yeah-yeah-yeah" cue; combines subs 0x81-0x83, 0x86 and 0x5F. (sync; unused)

-0x88
+   Identical to 0x80, except there is a preceding hip shake. (async)

+0x88-0x8E
+   Identical to 0x7A-0x80, except there is no preceding hip shake. (async)

+0x8F
    One hip shake animation, followed by a "ya-hoo!" pattern animation, for foreground frogs; uses subs 0x57 and 0x59. (async)

-0x89
+0x90
    Three hip shake animations, followed by a "ya-hoo!" pattern animation, for background frogs; uses subs 0x58 and 0x5A. (async)

-0x8A
+0x91
    Three A press inputs one beat apart, followed by A press inputs in a "ya-hoo!" pattern (two a half-beat apart), starting one beat after the start of the sub.
 Also includes the player's "Ya-hoo!" voice clips. (async)

-0x8B
+0x92
    One hip shake SFX, followed by "Ya-hoo!" voice clips for both the orange frog and background frogs; uses sub 0x60, and subs 0x62, 0x63, 0x69, and 0x6A. (async)

-0x8C
+0x93
+   A full "Ya-hoo!" cue; combines sub 0x8F-0x92, as well as 0x5F. (async)

+0x94
    One hip shake SFX, followed by "Ya-hoo!" voice clips for both the orange frog and background frogs.
 Mouths stay open longer; uses sub 0x60, and subs 0x62, 0x64, 0x69, and 0x6B. (async)

-0x8D
-   A full "Ya-hoo!" cue; combines sub 0x88-0x8B, as well as 0x5F. (async)

-0x8E
+0x95
-   A full "Ya-hoo!" cue.
-Mouths stay open longer; combines subs 0x88-0x8A, 0x8C, and 0x5F. (async)
+   Identical to 0x7F, except there is a 1 beat delay. (async) A full "Ya-hoo!" cue.
+Mouths stay open longer; combines subs 0x8F-0x91, 0x94, and 0x5F. (async)

-0x8F-0x92
+0x96-0x99
    Identical to 0x88-0x8B, except there is no preceding hip shake. (async)

-0x93
+0x9A
    A full "Ya-hoo!" cue without preceding hip shake; combines the previous four subs, as well as 0x5F. (async)

-0x94
+0x9B
    Identical to 0x8C, except there is no preceding hip shake. (async)

-0x95
+0x9C
    A full "Ya-hoo!" cue without preceding hip shake.
 Mouths stay open longer; combines subs 0x8F-0x91, 0x94, and 0x5F. (async)

-0x96
+0x9D
    Three hip shake animations in a row for foreground frogs, starting one beat after the start of the sub.
 Uses sub 0x57. (async)

-0x97
+0x9E
    Three hip shake animations in a row for background frogs, starting one beat after the start of the sub.
 Uses sub 0x58. (async)

-0x98
+0x9F
    Three A press inputs in a row one beat apart, starting two beats after the start of the sub. (async)

-0x99
+0xA0
    Three hip shake sound effects in a row, starting one beat after the start of the sub.
 Uses sub 0x60. (async)

-0x9A
+0xA1
    Three full hip shake cues, starting two beats after the start of the sub; combines the previous four subs. (async)

-0x9B-0x9F
+0xA2-0xA6
    Identical to 0x96-0x9A, except there is only one hip shake instead of three. (async)

-0xA0
+0xA7
    A full spin animation for foreground frogs.
 Uses subs 0x5B and 0x5D. (async)

-0xA1
+0xA8
    Two hip shake animations, followed by a full spin animation for background frogs.
 Uses subs 0x5C and 0x5E. (async)

-0xA2
+0xA9
    Two A press inputs one beat after the start of the sub, followed by a B hold-and-release.
 Also includes player's "Spin it, boys!" voice clips. (async)

-0xA3
+0xAA
    "Spin it, boys!" voice clips for both the orange frog and background frogs; uses subs 0x66, 0x67, 0x6D and 0x6F. (async)

-0xA4
+0xAB
    A full "Spin it, boys!" cue; combines the previous four subs, as well as 0x5F. (async)

-0xA5
+0xAC
    "Spin it, boys!" voice clips for both the orange frog and background frogs; alternate mouth movement for background frogs.
    Uses subs 0x66, 0x67, 0x6D and 0x6E. (async)

-0xA6
+0xAD
    A full "Spin it, boys!" cue; combines subs 0xA0-0xA3, 0xA5 and 0x5F. (sub; unused)

-0xA7-0xAA
+0xAE-0xB1
    Identical to 0xA0-0xA3, except there is only one preceding hip shake. (async)

-0xAB
+0xB2
    A full "Spin it, boys!" cue with only one preceding hip shake; combines the previous four subs, as well as 0x5F. (async)

-0xAC
+0xB3
    Identical to 0xA5. (async)

-0xAD
+0xB4
    Identical to 0xA6, but with only one preceding hip shake.
 Combines subs 0xA7-0xA9, 0xAC and 0x5F. (async)

-0xAE
+0xB5
    "One, two, three, four!" count-in with mouth movements for the orange frog. (async)

 Fan Club (0x15)